CymatiCorp/CyKit/FAQ.md

 Battery Questions
 =================

-* What is my average battery lifetime? developer edition is about 12 hours. insight edition is about 4 hours. scientific edition is about 12 hours in dev mode,<br>
+* What is my average battery lifetime?<br>
+   developer edition is about 12 hours.<br>
+   insight edition is about 4 hours.<br>
+   scientific edition is about 12 hours in dev mode,<br>
-   6 hours in scientific mode, which uses bluetooth LE which uses less energy however sends a higher resolution of data that costs more energy.
+   6 hours in scientific mode, which uses bluetooth LE which uses less energy<br>
+   however sends a higher resolution of data that costs more energy.<br>

-* What is the amount of charge the battery can hold?
+* What is the amount of charge the battery can hold?<br>
    680 milliamps per hour.

-* Could this device shock me?
+* Could this device shock me?<br>
-   You can not get shocked from the sensor contact as there is no electricity (from the headset) going through the contact wires.
-The battery and microchip is self-contained.
-However if they somehow did get wet, it is possible, but its more likely it would short out the connections first and many key points would have to be covered in water.
-I strongly advise against submerging this in water.
+   You can not get shocked from the sensor contact as there is no electricity<br>
+   (from the headset) going through the contact wires.
+The battery and microchip<br>
+   is self-contained.
+However if they somehow did get wet, it is possible, but <br>
+   its more likely it would short out the connections first and many key points<br>
+   would have to be covered in water.
+I strongly advise against submerging this in water.<br>

 * What measurement of voltage from the mind am I getting back from the data?<br>
-    The least-significant-bit(LSB)(ie the far right place of a binary digit) of the fourteen-bit value<br>
+    The least-significant-bit(LSB)(ie the far right place of a binary digit)<br>
+    of the fourteen-bit value<br>
     developer headset is equivelant to 0.51µV (microvolts). the scientific headset & insight models is equivelant to 0.31µV (microvolts).